By Shah Gilani

 What is the common denominator to all these add-ons?
 They are meant to be added up so that Congress can say: "This is how much we're going spend to help fix the problem that will benefit you, not just the $700 billion going to Wall Street."
 Don't buy into this.

-However, my very favorite proposal is mark-to-market – accounting.
-This is being pushed by none other than the American Bankers Association and – guess whom else – the Securities and Exchange Commission (SEC).
+However, my very favorite proposal is the push to do entirely away with fair-value - mark-to-market - accounting.
+This is being pushed by none other than the American Bankers Association and - guess whom else - the Securities and Exchange Commission (SEC).
 That's the same SEC that presided over the demise of The Bear Stearns Cos. (now part of JP Morgan Chase & Co.
 (JPM)), Lehman Brothers Holdings Inc. (LEHMQ), and American International Group (AIG).
 It's the same SEC that eliminated the up-tick rule.
-And it's the same SEC that handed over to the exchanges the authority to decide who should be on the "do-not-short" list.–
+And it's the same SEC that handed over to the exchanges the authority to decide who should be on the "do-not-short" list.

 The truth that needs to be front-page news it that if there wasn't Fair Value, mark-to-market accounting we would never have seen this crisis coming.
 Doing away with mark-to-market accounting does not change the value of problem securities.
 Period.
 Doing away with mark-to-market will only bury the bodies under the rubble.
 The stench will eventually suffocate us all...to death.